netlify/workshop_dynamic-cms-connector/workshop.md

 title: Custom CMS Connectors
 sub_title: with the Netlify SDK
-author: Tyler Barnes
 ---

 ## Overview

-This presentation is to show how to take a dynamic data source like a CMS and effortlessly integrate it into Netlify Connect.
+This part of the workshop shows how to take a dynamic data source like a CMS and integrate it into Netlify Connect as a developer.

 <!-- pause -->